josbouten/Pedal-O-Matic/MaxForLive/Readme.md

-This max for live patch makes it possible to change the controller nummer of incoming midi messages to a new controller value while keeping the controller value.
+This max for live patch makes it possible to change the controller nummer of incoming midi messages to a new controller number while keeping the controller value.